ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 ### The axis will not move, a message gets put in the log of "Begin not valid with motor off"

-There is a Galil specific PV called `MTRXXXX_AUTOONOFF_CMD` which controls whether an axis automatically powers up when given a move.
-The default setting is Off, it should be set to On.
+There is a Galil specific PV called `MTRXXXX_AUTOONOFF_CMD` which controls whether an axis automatically powers up when given a move (found at the bottom of the motor details OPI).
+This should normally be `On` so that the motor energises before a move and switches off after a move.
+In some cases, the motor axis needs to be energised for the whole time, when the axis is under great load or the motor is old.
+In this case, the auto de-energise should be `No` the energised state should be `energise`.
+The "motor off deadband" should also be set to a negative number, -1, so that the motor does not turn itself off after a move, this is found in the engineering screen, `Motor off deadband`.
+If you don't set this to -ve it may not deenergise the motor but this will be unreliable, we think when you don't have an encoder it won't deenergise the motor.
+There is a warning that reads `Motor off deadband is not small enough, motor may deenergise after move.` which will show in this later case.

 ### The axis will not move, a message gets put in the log of "move begin failure axis X after XXX seconds: ...
 [Decelerating or stopped by FWD limit switch or soft limit FL]"